-Imagining a Better Boyhood
+Today’s Masculinity Is Stifling

 Numerous parents of gender non-conforming children report initially trying to stifle their child’s tendencies out of a protective instinct, thinking they might forestall bullying if only their child would fit more neatly into the box that’s been set up for them.
 Ultimately, though, most realize that their child is less happy when prevented from gravitating naturally toward their preferences.

 It’s important to note that there are children who do feel they’ve been born in the wrong body, who long for different anatomy, a different pronoun.
 Trans kids need to be supported and accepted.
 And, at the same time, not every boy who puts on a dress is communicating a wish to be a girl.
 Too often gender dysphoria is conflated with the simple possibility that kids, when not steered toward one toy or color, will just like what they like, traditional gender expectations notwithstanding.
 There is little space given to experimentation and exploration before a child’s community seeks to categorize them.
-Boyhood, as it is popularly imagined, is so narrow and confining that to press against its boundaries is to end up in a different identity all together.
+Boyhood, as it is popularly imagined, is so narrow and confining that to press against its boundaries is to end up in a different identity altogether.

 According to the San Jose State University sociologist Elizabeth Sweet, who studies gender in children’s toys throughout the 20th century, American gender categories are more rigid now than at any time in history, at least when it comes to consumer culture.
 There may be greater recognition in the abstract that gender exists along a spectrum, but for young children (and their parents), consumer products have a huge influence over identity development and presentation.
 “Toymakers are saying, well, we can sell each family one toy, or if we make separate versions according to gender, we can sell more toys and make families buy multiples for each gender,” Sweet told me.
 The same holds true for clothes, baby gear, school supplies, even snack food.
 And parents begin gender-coding their children’s worlds before those children are even born, sometimes kicked off by “gender reveal” parties, a sort of new version of the baby shower, in which parents-to-be discover the sex of their baby alongside family and friends through a dramatic, colorful display.